tienphat1147/k3s-raspberry-pi-cluster/README.md

 # k3s-raspberry-pi-cluster
 Deploying a lightweight K3s cluster on Raspberry Pi and running a fullstack eCommerce web app (ProShop) with React frontend, Express backend, and MongoDB.

-Manual YAML-based deployment without scripts.
-Designed for education and demonstration purposes.
+This project demonstrates manual YAML-based deployment on K3s without using Helm or automation scripts.
+It is designed for educational and demonstration purposes, including:

+- Understanding Kubernetes resource configuration and deployment.
+- Practicing image building, service exposure, and Ingress setup.
+- Testing scalability using **Horizontal Pod Autoscaler (HPA)** under high load with **Locust**.

 # ProShop Deployment Guide on K3s